Unlock the Power of Hyperbolic Sine with JavaScript’s Math.sinh()

 Return Values: What to Expect

-So, what does the Math.sinh() method return?
-The answer depends on the input.
+The Math.sinh() method returns the hyperbolic sine of the input number.
 If you pass a valid numeric argument, the method returns the hyperbolic sine of that number.
 However, if you pass a non-numeric argument, the method returns NaN (Not a Number).

 Real-World Examples: Putting Math.sinh() to the Test

-Let’s explore some examples to see how Math.sinh() works in practice.
-In our first example, we’ll calculate the hyperbolic sine of various numbers:
+Let’s explore some examples to see how Math.sinh() works in practice:

 • -1 (negative number): results in -1.1752011936438014